 More and more people are sinking money into their backyards these days.
-The ‘staycation’ trend has helped fuel this demand.
 No longer are people content with a Weber and a couple of plastic chairs.
-Today’s backyards have TV’s, heaters, sinks and more.
+Today’s backyards have TV’s, full kitchens, heaters, water features and more.

 The best unintended advantage is it keeps the kids home and in your backyard.
 What teenager wouldn’t want to hang out in one of these?

 The idea is to bring the inside out; a TV on the wall, a heater to extend the season, and a pergola to provide shade and structure.
 Light it up, add a couch and you’re there.

 This is just an extension of the living room concept: big grills, ice makers and a sink are essentials.
 Then you can add pizza ovens, drawers, rotisseries, and side burners for the whole enchilada.